NEWCAP BLOGApr 12, 2017

 Case Managers will conduct monthly visits or more if needed.
 Monthly appointments will focus on individual goals, landlord/tenant issues, employment concerns, financial management, or other goals identified through various assessments.
 Room-by-room inspections may be done as needed.
 Attendance at workshops focused on self-sufficiency may be mandated.
 Follow-up services will be provided to families exiting the program for up to 6 months.

-Eligibility Guidelines: Family income must be at or below 50% of the County Median Income.
+Family income must be at or below 50% of the County Median Income.
+Use our eligibility calculator to find out if you may be eligible for this program.